 The monastery and its small chapel dedicated to Saint George are among East Crete’s most important religious centers.
 Saint George is the protector of travelers in the region.

 The beach is mainly pebbled and rather shallow.
-It gets really crowded during the peak of the season, so it might be a good idea to get away from the village for more relax.
+It gets crowded during the peak of the season, so it might be a good idea to get away from the village for more relaxation.
 Especially if you’re traveling with kids.

-It tends to get crowded since the first hours of the day, so it’s better to arrive early to secure an umbrella.
+It tends to get crowded in the first hours of the day, so it’s better to arrive early to secure an umbrella.